grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 # Appendix D: Quiz 1 self-grading rubric

-1. give yourself 4 points for each edge case:
+1. give yourself 5 points for each edge case:
     1. `lsmall({}, 0) == 0`
     2. `lsmall({1, 2, 3, -20}, 4) == -20`
     3. `lsmall({-20, 1, 2, -21}, 4) == -20`
     4. `lsmall({-20, 1, 2, -19}, 4) == -19`
     5. `lsmall({1, 2, 3, 4}, 4) == 0`

 2. If you used a loop invariant *or* and inductive hypothesis, give yourself 5 points base.
 The loop invariant or inductive hypotheses must be related to the returned value: give yourself 5 points if it is.
-You will have to be the judge of the remaining 10 points.
+You will have to be the judge of the remaining 15 points.
 Check for fallacies.
-If you randomly wrote something without trying to convince yourself, please do not award credit.
+If you randomly wrote something without trying to convince yourself, *do not award credit*.

 ---